Foods to Avoid When You Have an Enlarged Prostate

 Lycopene-Rich Foods

-Lycopene is a carotenoid pigment, a phytochemical that gives fruits and vegetables their vibrant colors, especially red.
+Lycopene is a carotenoid pigment, a phytochemical that gives fruits and vegetables vibrant colors, especially red.
 Lycopene is a powerful antioxidant.
-Cooked tomatoes are your best source of lycopene, but also look for bright red foods such as berries.
-Eating lycopene rich foods with healthy fats, such as olive oil or avocado dramatically increases absorption rates.
+Cooked tomatoes are your best source of lycopene but also look for bright red foods such as berries.
+Eating lycopene-rich foods with healthy fats, such as olive oil or avocado, dramatically increases absorption rates.
 The following foods contain lycopene.

-Do enjoy selenium-rich foods such as fish and shellfish, Brazil nuts and garlic.
+Enjoy selenium-rich foods such as fish and shellfish, Brazil nuts, and garlic.

-Early symptoms of BPH may take many years to become bigger problems.
-In most cases, these symptoms may point to an enlarged prostate, but they may also be a sign that other, more serious conditions that require prompt attention.
-If you are experiencing these early symptoms, it is a good time to see your doctor.
+Early symptoms of BPH may take many years to become more significant problems.
+In most cases, these symptoms may point to an enlarged prostate, but they may also be a sign that other, more severe conditions require prompt attention.
+If you are experiencing these early symptoms, it is an excellent time to see your doctor.

-Prostate problems and BPH are a common part of growing older for many men.
-You can, however, take a very comprehensive formula that includes Saw Palmetto, Zinc, Lycopene, Beta-Sitosterol, Pygeum Africanum and Stinging Nettle, a total of over 30+ ingredients; a very comprehensive formula; Prostate Health Essentials (click here to view).
+Prostate problems and BPH are a standard part of growing older for many men.
+You can, however, take a very comprehensive formula that includes Saw Palmetto, Zinc, Lycopene, Beta-Sitosterol, Pygeum Africanum, and Stinging Nettle, a total of over 30+ ingredients; a complete formula; Prostate Health Essentials (click here to view).
 Prostate Health Essentials contains 30+ natural ingredients shown to support prostate health.